opendilab/DI-engine-docs/source/04_best_practice/random_seed.rst

         if use_cuda and torch.cuda.is_available():
             torch.cuda.manual_seed(seed)

-For a collector or evaluator environment, if only one seed is given, DI-engine generates a list of random seeds for that set of environments.
+For a collector or evaluator, if only one seed is given, DI-engine will generate a list of random seeds \
+for the set of environments in order to give each subenvironment different randomness.

 .. code:: python